I'm so embarrassed to post these first two portraits, but these are from

 This is a great mode to shoot sports!

-Next, set your Drive Mode to Continuous Shooting.
+Next, set your Drive Mode to High Speed Continuous.

 In this mode, you can hold your finger down on the shutter

 and it will rapidly take a burst of multiple photos in a row.